charityyoungblood/StatisticsAndProbability/MeasuresOfSpread.md

   - It is the most intuitive measure of variability

 2. Inter-Quartile Range (IQR):
-  - Measures the variability of a distribution by giving us the range covered by the MIDDLE 50% of the data
+  - Measures the variability of a distribution by giving us the "range" covered by the MIDDLE 50% of the data
   - Steps to Finding the IQR (from Stanford Statistics Course)
     - Arrange the data in increasing order > calculate the "median"
     - Since the median separates the data down the middle, you now have a TOP 50% and a BOTTOM 50%